i-VRESSE/bartender/docs/configuration.md

 The interactive application can be configured in the `config.yaml` file under `interactive_applications` key.

-For example, a user can run a job that generates a scores (Haddock3 with caprieval module) and then run a command that re-calculates the score with different weights.
+For example, a user can run a job that generates scores (Haddock3 with caprieval module) and then run a command that re-calculates the scores with different weights.

 ```yaml
 interactive_applications: